 Does Hummingbird mean the end for SEO?
 Definitely not.
-While any change to Google’s search engine protocols is routinely answered with a cry of frustration from SEOs and webmasters, Hummingbird shows no signs of significantly changing the search engine optimization landscape.
-If you are following best SEO practices, there should be little or no adverse affects on your sites.
+While any change to Google's search engine protocols is routinely answered with a cry of frustration from SEOs and webmasters, Hummingbird shows no signs of significantly changing the search engine optimization landscape.
+If you are following best SEO practices, there should be little or no adverse effects on your sites.

 The title of this post was purposely written in the form of a question.
-Using this concept and the 5 W’s (who, what, when, where, why, and of course how) will get your content one step close to rising to the top of search.
+Using this concept and the 5 W's (who, what, when, where, why, and of course how) will get your content one step close to rising to the top of the search.

 However, Hummingbird will also place a renewed emphasis on authoritative quality content.
 If your SEO strategy is too heavily weighted towards keyword deployment, at the expense of creating authoritative content and quality links, your sites will continue to lose traction and rankings.